Skip to main content

 • Conditional access policy configurations

-• User provisioning and de-provisioning logs
+• Sign-in and directory audit logs

 Automated evidence is refreshed on a schedule.
 Regentra pulls fresh data from connected integrations so your evidence stays current without manual effort.